Perk Weekend! Score Up to 300 Bonus Points!*

 Making Your New Glasses Frames

-Although some eyeglass frames are made with stainless steel, most are made from some form of plastic, very often cellulose acetate.
+Although some eyeglass frames are made with stainless steel, most are some form of plastic frame, very often cellulose acetate.
 This comes in a flat sheet and the parts of the glasses are precision-cut from it, including the temple arms and face fronts — the rims, which hold the lenses, plus the bridge between them.
 The face fronts can be cut in various shapes, like round, rectangular, or cat-eye, to suit different face shapes.

 The frames are then tumbled and polished by machines to make sure they’re perfectly smooth before hinges are applied and the temple arms connected.
 And that’s just the first part of how glasses are made.